South Pennines

 The South Pennines is a region of moorland and hill country in northern England lying towards the southern end of the Pennines.
 In the west it includes the Rossendale Valley and the West Pennine Moors.
-It is bounded by the Greater Manchester conurbation in the west and the Bowland Fells and Yorkshire Dales to the north.
+It is bounded by the Greater Manchester conurbation and East Lancashire in the west and the Bowland Fells and Yorkshire Dales to the north.
 To the east it is fringed by the towns of West Yorkshire whilst to the south it is bounded by the Peak District.
 The rural South Pennine Moors constitutes both a Site of Special Scientific Interest and Special Area of Conservation.

 National character area

 The Southern Pennines National Character Area defined by Natural England includes the West Pennine Moors and is a landscape of broad moorland, flat-topped hills and fields enclosed by dry stone walls.
 Settlements built from local gritstone occupy river valleys with wooded sides.
 Peat soils and blanket bog on the moors store carbon while high rainfall fills many reservoirs supplying water to the adjacent conurbations.
 The area is important for recreation having open access areas, footpaths and historic packhorse routes.